Beautiful Signs for a Better Planet

 Interior facilities signage, including ADA signs, are highly visible.
 It is important that signs not only use the same standard colors and font but also have a consistent theme across different sign types.
 Creating a contemporary, high-quality environment enhances organization first impressions and branding.

 Similarly, wayfinding signage should have a consistent, logical approach throughout a building.
 For example, if floor two has directional signs indicating that the restroom is to the left, directional bathroom signs should also be used on other floors in the same building.

 The price of an ADA sign can vary substantially, depending on quality and appearance.
 Low-end ADA signs typically sell for $15 to $30 each and are made of visibly cheap plastic.
 Higher-end braille signs sell for a wider price range and are generally $50 to $100 apiece.
 Signs at this price point balance customer budget and aesthetic selection considerations.

 When ordering ADA signage consider your total investment.
 In addition to the cost per sign, incorporate installation and shipping costs.
 Additionally, evaluate if a visually pleasing interior space will appeal to potential new hires or clients.
 Finally, remember that research has concluded that biophilic offices increase employee efficiency, creativity, and retention.

-Selection of building products under Division 10 – Specialties, often pushes against building project deadlines.
+The selection of building products under Division 10 – Specialties, often pushes against building project deadlines.
 However, it is important to not rush office signage selection due to its high visibility.
-Low quality or poorly designed signage reflect on an entire project.
-Even worse, non-compliant ADA signs diminish equal access for the blind, can result in fines and damage the reputation of everyone involved in the project.
+Low quality or poorly designed signage reflects on an entire project.
+Even worse, non-compliant ADA signs diminish equal access for the blind, which can result in fines and damage the reputation of everyone involved in the project.

 Here are four considerations when placing an ADA sign order: